Captured drug lord 'Shorty' Guzman a cunning, brutal businessman

 Guzman reportedly left 50,000 flowers at his son's grave and then returned to war.
 When Beltran Leyva was finally shot dead by Mexican marines in 2009, a head was dumped on his grave.

-In the 1990s, Guzman had become infamous for hiding seven tons of cocaine in cans of chilli peppers.
+In the 1990s, Guzman had become infamous for hiding seven tons of cocaine in cans of chili peppers.

 In the 2000s, indictments say Guzman's crew took drugs in tractor trailers to major U.S. cities including Phoenix, Los Angeles and Chicago, from where they were sold across the country by the kilo.